ftilde/ugdb/README.md

 * Command line arguments to the program to be debugged can be specified without the `-a`-flag of gdb.
 (But don't forget `--`!)
 * You can specify an alternative gdb via the `--gdb` argument.
 Go debug your Rust: `$ ugdb --gdb=rust-gdb`!
 By default, `gdb` in `$PATH` will be used.
+* An alternative log file directory can be specified using `--log_dir` argument.
+By default, log files are created in `/tmp/`.
 * Some flags might be missing either because they make now sense (e.g., `--tui`) or because I forgot to add them.
 In the latter case feel free to open an issue.